rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 ---
 title: "How to setup your own blog (using R and blogdown)"
 subtitle: "A guide (for R users) to a beautiful blog"
 excerpt: "This post is a brief overview on how you can build your own blog.
-I'll mostly share my own experience based on the R package blogdown."
+I share my own experience based on the R package blogdown."
 date: 2022-01-01
 author: "Thomas Lieb"
 draft: false
 series:
-tags: [r, blog, blogdown, hugo]
+tags: [r, blog, blogdown, hugo-website-framework]
 categories:
   - Data Analytics
 layout: single # single or single-sidebar